What does Accessibility Services (AS) do?

 A student with a disability has the same right to fail as anyone else.
 Their work should be equivalent to that of their peers.
 They must meet all deadlines and complete the required course components unless otherwise determined and discussed with AS and OL ahead of time.
 Discuss your concerns about the student’s performance with the student just as you would with anyone else in your course that is experiencing difficulty.

 So, what exactly is a learning disability?

 Learning disabilities (LDs) refer to a wide variety of significant difficulties with information processing.
 Often called “invisible” disabilities, LDs are real, persist throughout the life span, and are permanent.
 LDs are not cognitive delays; individuals with learning disabilities are usually of at least average intelligence.
 A student with a learning disability may demonstrate difficulties with academic performance that seems at odds with the student's intellect and ability level.

 Who can I talk to if I have any questions?

-You can call 250.828.5023 (local 5023) and ask to speak to one of the Accessibility Advisors: Susan Butland or Joanne Salituro, or Marge Huntley, Manager, or email Accessibility Services at: firstname.lastname@example.org and someone will get back to you as soon as possible.
+Call 1-250-828-5023 (local 5023) and ask to speak to one of the Accessibility Advisors, or email Accessibility Services at firstname.lastname@example.org and someone will get back to you in a timely manner.